e271828e/Flight.jl/docs/notes/design/framework_spec.md

 arrive through the call; the bundle field is where.)
-Author rule: **never store `Δt`, or any `Δt`-derived coefficient, as a component parameter** — recomputing derived coefficients per tick is a few arithmetic ops, and a cached copy is a second thing for gain-scheduled `assign!`-style updates to chase.
+Author rule: **never store `Δt`, or any `Δt`-derived coefficient, as a component parameter** — recomputing derived coefficients per tick is a few arithmetic ops, and a cached copy is a second thing for gain-scheduling machinery to chase.
 Relative declaration structurally enforces the rule for the period
 itself: under scoped multipliers a component author *cannot* know their absolute rate — it does not exist until composition.